erjosito/ansible-azure-lab/README.md

 }
 </pre>

-**Note:** while this command is running (might take between 10 and 15 minutes), you might wait until it finishes, or in the meantime you can temporarily jump to Lab 2 (Create Service Principal) in a new terminal window.
-When you are finished with Lab 2 you can come back to this point to finish Lab 1.
+**Note:** Do not forget to put your own password in the previous command, replacing the example string `your-super-secret-password`.
+VM passwords in Azure must have at least 12 characters, upper and lower case, at least one special character"

+**Note:** This command will take around 3 minutes

 **Step 7.** The previous command might take 10-15 minutes to run.
-After you get again the command prompt, connect over SSH to the new VM, using the public IP address displayed in the output of the previous command, and username and password provided in the previous command (lab-user / Microsoft123!).
-Please **replace 1.2.3.4** with the actual public IP address retrieved out of the last command in Step 2
+After you get again the command prompt, connect over SSH to the new VM, using the public IP address displayed in the output of the previous command, and username and password provided in the previous command (lab-user / your password).
+Please `replace 1.2.3.4` with the actual public IP address retrieved out of the last command in Step 2

 <pre lang="...">
 <b>ssh lab-user@1.2.3.4</b>